daniellasheva/sinatra-yield-readme-web-0716/README.md

 end
 ```

-When the above controller action is triggered and the `erb` method is called, it looks to see if there is a view titled `layout.erb`.
+When the above controller action is triggered and the `erb` method is called, it looks to see if there is a view titled `layout.erb`. //Is that an automatic Ruby/erb thing?

 If that file exists, it loads that content around the desired erb file, in this case `index.erb`.

 The resulting HTML will look like this: